tuvabjornberg/IOOPM-project-Minnesmastarna/proj/test_report.md

 ### Integration testing
 There weren't many integration tests created for the project.
 Due to the integration code already being tested beforehand, the tests were mainly changed to pass when implementing the old code with the refmem file.
 As these tests made sure that all the code worked properly beforehand, this wasn't really something we had to rewrite when did the project.

 We had some trouble with the input.txt file when testing after the integration with refmemhad happened.
 As these problems arose, we instead tested parts of this manually.
 This made it so that we couldn't really test the UI-functions with the same cases automatically, but had to instead remember what we wrote when testing.
-Because of this, we couldn't really know if the integration was working completely all the time, but had to trust that our manual tests were good enough.
+Because of this, we couldn't really know if the integration was working completely all the time, but had to trust that our manual tests were good enough. later, we learned that the txt file problems were only happening to one computer, which could mean that the problem happened on a system level, instead of having the program malfunctioning.

-TODO: Continue

 ### Regression testing